Distributing a driver package

 Driver packages that pass Windows Hardware Certification Kit (HCK) testing can be digitally-signed by WHQL.
 If your driver package is digitally-signed by WHQL, it can be distributed through the Windows Update program or other Microsoft-supported distribution mechanisms.

 Obtaining a WHQL release signature is part of the Windows Hardware Certification Kit (HCK).
 A WHQL release signature consists of a digitally-signed catalog file.
 The digital signature does not change the driver binary files or the INF file that you submit for testing.

 You can distribute a driver package through the Windows Update program if the driver package:

 Passes the WHQL test program and receives a WHQL release signature.

-Qualifies for the Windows Logo program.
+Qualifies for the Windows Certification Program.